Hiroshima: the race to the atomic bomb

 Meanwhile, Joseph Rotblat – the only scientist to walk out of the Manhattan Project on conscience grounds – returned to England, his adopted homeland, and campaigned against nuclear proliferation.
 Working with other leading scholars, he founded the Pugwash Conferences: a means of bringing academics and public figures together to find peaceful solutions to global security threats.
 In 1995, he received the Nobel prize.

 Of course, many more scientists who had been involved in the race to build the atomic bomb grappled with the moral implications of their ruinous creation.
 Perhaps the last word should fall to Einstein, who famously regretted the role he played in the development of nuclear weapons.
 He said: “Had I known that the Germans would not succeed in producing an atomic bomb… I would have never lifted a finger.”

-Diana Preston is the author of Before the Fallout: From Marie Curie to Hiroshima (Corgi, 2006).
-Her most recent book, out in paperback, is Eight Days at Yalta (Picador, 2020)
+Diana Preston is the author of Before the Fallout: From Marie Curie to Hiroshima (Corgi, 2006) and Eight Days at Yalta (Picador, 2020)